-If councils can successfully bring the bulk of these enquiries online and get them dealt with via self-service channels (rather than phone or face to face) then not only does the organization achieve meaningful channel shift but it acts as a catalyst for other services to follow suit and for customers to adopt self-service much more widely.
+If councils can successfully bring the bulk of these enquiries online and get them dealt with via self-service channels (rather than phone or face to face) then not only does the organisation achieve meaningful channel shift but it acts as a catalyst for other services to follow suit and for customers to adopt self-service much more widely.
 In order for this to happen, councils need to deliver self-service experiences that customers want to use and that they find easy to locate and navigate.

 This practical project experience is reflected in the results of our consumer survey.
 When we asked consumers which activities they'd done via their councils' website or app the most selected options were paying council tax and looking up bin collection schedules.
 So far so good.

-However, when you dig into the numbers a little further things start to unravel.
-We see that there are many other processes that could easily be done online but either aren't offered via this medium or aren't being used by consumers.
-For example, only 16% of reports of fly tipping are conducted online, only 36% of missed bin reports, only 37% of new bin orders, only 25% of bulky item uplift requests and only 26% of benefit applications.
+However, when you dig into the numbers a little further, things start to unravel.
+There are many processes that could easily be done online that are either not offered via this medium, or are not being used by consumers.
+For example, only 16% of reports of fly-tipping are conducted online, only 36% of missed bin reports, only 37% of new bin orders, only 25% of bulky item uplift requests and only 26% of benefit applications.
 All of these are generally routine processes that could easily be automated for the majority of citizens, so why isn't this happening?